jundalisay/superb/content/en/research/mohammad/quran/sura-066.md

 7. O you who disbelieved!
 Make no excuses today.
 You are being repaid for what you used to do.
-8. O you who believe!
-Repent to Allah with sincere repentance.
+8. Muslims,  Repent to Allah with sincere repentance.
 Perhaps your Lord will remit your sins, and admit you into gardens beneath which rivers flow, on the Day when